breadtard/uwutools/uwuPlay/README.md

 `<query>` - The query that uwuPlay should search for, example `dogs` will play the first video that comes up if you search for `dogs`

 ### License
-uwuPlay is licensed under the Simplified Bread License.
-The license can be found in the `LICENSE` file in this repo.
+uwuPlay is licensed under 0BSD. go wild cowboy

 :wq